rvintware/rvintware/README.md

 # Hey I'm Rehan 👋

-I enjoy building AI Agents.

-I enjoy building applications that solve problems we face in our daily lives.
+I applications and AI agents that solve problems we face in our daily lives.

 I like to keep my system architecture and solutions simple, only adding complexity when necessary.